Show more

 Building a Unique Curriculum for Childminders - Webinar

 A coherently planned and well-sequenced curriculum enables children to make progress by knowing more, understanding more and being able to do more.
 In the early years, the curriculum enables all children to make progress in the areas of learning.
 In this way, early education provides the building blocks of knowledge for subjects that children will study in later years.
-(Ofsted, Best Start in Life: Setting the Scene, November 2022)
+(Ofsted, Best Start in Life: Setting the Scene, November 2022).

-These two sessions will focus on how to build a unique curriculum for your childminding setting, what needs to be considered when planning one, as well as how to put your curriculum into practice.
+• focus on how to build a unique curriculum for your childminding setting, or revisit and develop your exciting curriculum, what needs to be considered when planning one, as well as how to put your curriculum into practice.

 This course will help you to identify your main curricular goals that you would like the children to achieve whilst they are with you.
 Consideration for your community of children and their needs and experiences will be taken into account.
 What do you want to teach them?
 How is your curriculum reflected in the opportunities that you give your children?

-As part of the course, we will also be considering how to introduce new vocabulary through the use of books, songs, poems and rhymes.
+With a strong focus on communication and language, as part of the course, we will also be considering how to introduce new vocabulary through the use of books, songs, poems and rhymes.

 £30.00